-- Be prompt.
-Arrive on-time to the designated departure meeting place (as indicated on the Green Sheet) and be prompt to all subsequent meeting locations. - Semester at Sea is not responsible for late participants who miss a Field Program departure (or the return meeting time).
+- Field Program and Field Class pre-departure meetings are a mandatory part of the program.
+Overnight Programs have two meetings (one prior to port arrival and one on the day of the program) and Day Programs and Field Classes have one meeting (on the day of the program).
+Voyagers should arrive on-time to the designated departure meeting place (as shared by the Field Office and indicated on the Green Sheet) and be prompt to all subsequent meeting locations.
+Participants that are late or do not show up to required Field Program meeting times may be documented for violating policy by the Field Program Trip Liaison or Field Class Faculty Leader.
+Additional tardiness to subsequent meeting times throughout the program that delay the itinerary may also result in a documented policy violation. - Semester at Sea is not responsible for late participants who miss a Field Program departure (or the return meeting time).
+Voyagers are not permitted to join a Field Program or Class already in progress.
 Refunds will not be processed due to tardiness or truancy. - Respect the Trip Liaison(s) and Guide(s).
-At least one faculty or staff member, called

-Trip Liaison, is designated to serve in a leadership role on each Field Program or Field Class.
+At least one faculty or staff member, called Trip Liaison, is designated to serve in a leadership role on each Field Program or Field Class.
 This person is charged with group management, supporting the guide with logistics, and documenting any policy violations.
-All participants are expected to respect and honor the authority of the Trip Liaison(s) and the contracted local guide(s).
-Participants should contact the on-call Field Office number (provided on the Green Sheet) to report any concerns about a Trip Liaison or guide.

-- Be flexible.
-All program itineraries are subject to change. - Route all communication through the Semester at Sea faculty/staff trip liaison rather than speaking about logistical matters directly to the local guide(s).
-Do not ask the guide, driver, or trip liaison for special stops or changes in the itinerary. - Signing-out of Field Programs: Although discouraged, if a participant elects to separate from a Field Program before its conclusion, they must first consult with the Trip Liaison(s) (who consults with the local guide) and sign the official "Field Program Separation from Group Form."
+All participants are expected to respect and adhere to the policies and advice of the Trip Liaison(s) and the contracted local guide(s).
+Participants should contact the on-call Field Office number (provided on the Green Sheet) to report any concerns about a Trip Liaison or guide. - Be flexible.
+All program itineraries are subject to change. - Route all communication through the Semester at Sea faculty/staff Trip Liaison rather than speaking about logistical matters directly to the local guide(s).
+Do not ask the guide, driver, or Trip Liaison for special stops or changes in the itinerary. - Signing-out of Field Programs: Although discouraged, if a participant elects to separate from a Field Program before its conclusion, they must first consult with the Trip Liaison(s) (who consults with the local guide) and sign the official "Field Program Separation from Group Form."
 Trip Liaison(s) and/or Local Guide(s) reserve the right to discourage separation based on health/safety concerns.

 Participants are not allowed to sign in and out of a program; participation is "all or nothing."
 If a participant chooses to separate, they are not allowed to rejoin the program (including for transportation back to the vessel).
 By signing the Field Program Separation from Group form, participants are accepting any risks that may arise out of this decision to travel outside of the confines of the Field Program.
-In the event of an extenuating circumstance (e.g. illness), a participant may be allowed to miss a portion of the program with permission from the trip liaison. - Note, students are not allowed to sign out of required Field Classes, a Chapman Impact Field Experience, or any of the required Field Programs in the one-day refueling stops; they must return to the vessel with the group.
+In the event of an extenuating circumstance (e.g. illness), a participant may be allowed to miss a portion of the program with permission from the Trip Liaison.

+Note, students are not allowed to sign out of required Field Classes or any of the required Field Programs in the one-day refueling stops; they must return to the vessel with the group.

-Cancellations, Refunds, and Price Adjustments:
+• Cancellations, Refunds, and Price Adjustments: